 The port on the water has tons of large boats and there are public beaches just off the main road as well as some private beaches that are part of beach clubs.

 Cannes gives off a boujee vibe and has a rich reputation, but it’s not that expensive.
 There are plenty of affordable places in good areas you can stay in.
+And it is much cheaper than it’s Saint Tropez neighbor.

 You don’t have to join a beach club for the day to enjoy the sand and there are tons of great restaurants in town that are less expensive than those on the water.